 Can you freeze scones?

-You can freeze these cranberry orange scones before or after baking them.
 If you want to freeze them unbaked, shape the scones into a circle.
 You can cut them if you want to save space or leave them in a large disk.
 I prefer to cut them before freezing because you can bake them without thawing first.
 They will take longer to bake, possibly up to 25 minutes.

 Scones are at their best when just baked.
 The best way to prepare ahead for making the scones is to completely prepare the dough and freeze it until you are ready to bake.